Alexander James (wrestler)

 Alexander James Winkler is an American professional wrestler, better known by his ring name Alexander James.
 He is signed to WWE, where he works as a coach at the WWE Performance Center and also serves as a producer for their NXT brand.
-He is best known for his tenures with Combat Zone Wrestling, Westside Xtreme Wrestling (wXw) and most recently NJPW Strong.
+He is best known for his tenure in Combat Zone Wrestling (CZW), Westside Xtreme Wrestling (wXw) and most recently NJPW Strong.

 Professional wrestling career

 Independent circuit (2009–2021)

 James competed at the WWNLive SuperShow - Mercury Rising 2019, an event promoted by World Wrestling Network (WWN) on April 5, where he teamed up with Jurn Simmons and Marius Al-Ani as Team wXw in a losing effort to The Unwanted (Eddie Kingston, Joe Gacy and Shane Strickland) in a six-man tag team match.
 He worked for Oriental Wrestling Entertainment on the first night of OWE Toronto of August 7, 2019, where he fell short to Sammy Guevara.
 James competed at GCW Josh Barnett's Bloodsport 3 on October 11, 2020, an event produced by Game Changer Wrestling in partnership with Josh Barnett, where he lost to Calvin Tankman by way of knockout.